2024 Mexico Open at Vidanta final results: Prize money payout, leaderboard and how much each golfer won

-The 2024 Mexico Open at Vidanta final leaderboard is headed by winner Hideki Knapp, who earns his first-career PGA Tour title with a win at Vidanta Vallarta in Vallarta, Mexico.
+The 2024 Mexico Open at Vidanta final leaderboard is headed by winner Jake Knapp, who earns his first-career PGA Tour title with a win at Vidanta Vallarta in Vallarta, Mexico.

 Knapp didn't have his best stuff in the final round, playing 2-over golf early before turning it around to earn a two-shot win on 19-under 265, defeatng Sami Valimaki.